-- The Board of Governors, in its resolutions GOV/2022/17, GOV/2022/58, GOV/2022/71 and GOV/2024/18, requested the Director General to continue to closely monitor the situation regarding nuclear safety, security and safeguards in Ukraine and regularly report formally to the Board on these matters.
-This report provides a summary of the situation in Ukraine regarding nuclear safety, security and safeguards.
+- The General Conference, in its resolution GC(67)/RES/16, requested the Director General to continue to report to Member States on Agency activities in Ukraine. - The Board of Governors, in its resolutions GOV/2022/17, GOV/2022/58, GOV/2022/71 and GOV/2024/18, requested the Director General to continue to closely monitor the situation regarding nuclear safety, security and safeguards in Ukraine and regularly report formally to the Board on these matters. - This report was submitted to the Board of Governors as document GOV/2024/45 and derestricted on 12 September 2024, and covers the period from 25 May to 30 August 2024.
+Other reports to the Board of Governors on nuclear safety, security and safeguards in Ukraine covering the period since the 67th regular session of the General Conference are available publicly on the Agency's website. - This report provides a summary of the situation in Ukraine regarding nuclear safety, security and safeguards.
 It covers the period from 25 May to 30 August 2024 and is based on information made available to the Agency, and verified by the Agency, during this period.
 This report covers the progress made by the Agency in responding to Ukraine's requests to provide technical support and assistance in re-establishing, as appropriate, a sound nuclear safety and security regime at its nuclear facilities and in activities involving radioactive sources. - This report also summarizes relevant aspects of the implementation of safeguards in Ukraine under the Agreement Between Ukraine and the International Atomic Energy Agency for the Application of Safeguards in Connection with the Treaty on the Non-Proliferation of Nuclear Weapons and the Protocol Additional thereto under the current circumstances.